Updated for 2015!

 3. Wash cloth – You can use this to wipe down on hot days or wipe off on wet days.

-Some of our Cheapskate Princess Facebook Fans weren’t fans of carrying bags, which is always an option if you want to skip the bag check line.
+Some of our Cheapskate Princess Facebook Fans were not fans of carrying bags, which is always an option if you want to skip the bag check line at the park entrance.

 Sabrina, “As my kids are getting bigger, I’m finding no need for a bag.
 That and Magic Bands.
 Add the Memory Maker, and you don’t even need a camera.
 Phone in pocket and the Magic Band.
 But I’m cheap so I think I’ll bring a water bottle too!”